 In many ways the HR profession is like the legal profession.
 For the most part, both operate silently as part of the corporate landscape until there is a dominant news headline.
-The current sexual misconduct headlines have once again focused the spotlight on the need for greater corporate oversight in addressing these matters.
-Viewed through moral lens, they have both psychological and social costs.
-From an organizational vantage these instances can also be very costly in many ways.
+The current wave of sexual misconduct headlines has once again focused the spotlight on the need for greater leadership involvement in shaping the workplace culture to address these matters.
+Viewed through a moral lens, these instances have both psychological and social costs.
+They can also create significant financial costs for organizations as well.

 From time to time we invite our partners across the HR spectrum to share insights on these issues from their vantage.
-MidSouthWest, a firm which provides online training related to sexual harassment, presents some compelling reasons why employers need to be more mindful of their approach for addressing this topic and the related impact on the Canadian workplace.
+MidSouthWest, a firm which provides online training, presents some compelling reasons why employers need to be more mindful of their approach for addressing the topic of harassment and its related impact on the Canadian workplace.

 Since The New York Times published a damning exposé about sexual harassment in Hollywood, revelations have been coming fast and furious about once-revered Hollywood Mogul Harvey Weinstein, and a multitude of other Hollywood Power Brokers .

-Bill 168, passed in 2010, is part of the Occupational Health and Safety Act (OHSA) that requires employers to develop, implement, and maintain policies and programs regarding workplace violence and harassment (WVH).
+Bill 168, passed in 2010, is part of the Occupational Health and Safety Act (OHSA) which requires employers to develop, implement, and maintain policies and programs regarding workplace violence and harassment (WVH).

 Bill 132, effective on September 8, 2016, contains significant amendments to the Ontario Occupational Health and Safety Act (OHSA).
-Included among these amendments are: An expansion of “workplace harassment” to now include “workplace sexual harassment.”
+Included among these amendments is an expansion of “workplace harassment” to now include “workplace sexual harassment.”

 Impacts for Canadian Workplaces

-A year after Ghomeshi verdict, sexual violence experts see ‘significant advances’ with changes in Legislation with Bill 132, and awareness created by the Ghomeshi trial.
+A year after the Ghomeshi verdict, sexual violence experts saw ‘significant advances’ with changes in Legislation with Bill 132, and awareness created by the Ghomeshi trial.

 The Independent Investigator who was hired to examine the CBC’s handling of Ghomeshi found that the CBC failed to provide its staff a workplace “free from disrespectful and abusive behavior” .
-However, it is important to note is that the CBC was not charged under the OHSA, and Ghomeshi was charged under the Criminal Code of Canada.
-If the CBC had of been charged under the OHSA they could have been penalized up to $100,000 per charge.
+However, it is important to note that the CBC was not charged under the OHSA, and Ghomeshi was charged under the Criminal Code of Canada.
+If the CBC had been charged under the OHSA they could have been penalized up to $100,000 per charge.
 Managing individuals with the CBC could have been fined up to $25,000 per charge and/or 12 months in prison.
-Based on the Independent Investigators findings that the CBC failed provide its staff a workplace “free from disrespectful and abusive behavior,” managing individuals could have opened themselves to a civil lawsuit with financial and public image repercussions much more devastating.
+Based on the Independent Investigator’s findings that the CBC failed to provide its staff a workplace “free from disrespectful and abusive behavior,” managing individuals could have opened themselves to a civil lawsuit with much more devastating financial and public image repercussions.

-It is the employer’s responsibility to take all reasonable precautions necessary to ensure employees know the laws and understand how to best protect themselves.
-This includes ensuring that workers, managers and supervisors understand the sources of workplace violence and harassment (including both internal and external sources) and their roles and responsibilities in maintaining a safe and healthy workplace that is free from violence and harassment.
-It is important for employer’s to understand the potential sources and impacts of workplace violence and harassment to develop a robust policy for managing these issues.
+It is the employer’s responsibility to take all reasonable precautions necessary to ensure employees know the laws and understand how best to protect themselves.
+This includes ensuring that workers, managers and supervisors understand the sources of workplace violence and harassment (including both internal and external sources) and their roles and responsibilities in maintaining a safe and healthy workplace free from violence and harassment.
+It is important for employers to understand the potential sources and impacts of workplace violence and harassment and develop a robust policy for managing these issues.